GoosefleetEO/aa-memberaudit/README.md

 `characters_access`| Can access characters owned by others. | Feature `exports_access`| Can access data exports.
 Warning: This permission gives access to all data from all characters and does not require any additional scope permissions. | Feature
-`view_shared_characters`| All characters, which have been marked as shared & can access these characters | Feature & Scope `view_same_corporation`| All mains - incl. their alts -  of the same corporations the user's characters belong to | Scope `view_same_alliance`| All mains - incl. their alts -  of the same alliances the user's characters belong to | Scope `view_everything`| All characters registered with Member Audit | Scope
+`view_shared_characters`| All characters, which have been marked as shared & can access these characters | Feature & Scope `view_same_corporation`| All mains - incl. their alts -  of the same corporations the user's main belongs to | Scope `view_same_alliance`| All mains - incl. their alts -  of the same alliances the user's main belongs to | Scope `view_everything`| All characters registered with Member Audit | Scope

 > **Hint**<br>All permissions can be found under the category "memberaudit | general".